 Ecosa cooling quilt

-from $208 (usually $260), Ecosa
+from $260, Ecosa

-Best for: hot sleepers
+Best doona for hot sleepers

 Those who wake up hot and sweaty will find more comfort in a doona that is designed with the purpose of cooling you down.
 One of the best on the market is Ecosa’s cooling quilt, which is cleverly designed with cooling technology and a sweat-wicking bamboo core that helps sleepers feel at least 2 to 5 degrees cooler in bed.